Minsk in 1 day

 Museums and galleries

-Stroll through the streets and try to pass Minsk1 day, you can go to a couple of favorite museums in the city where there are dozens.
-The most popular and interesting in terms of statistic:
+After walking the streets and trying to pass Minsk in 1 day, you can visit a couple of museums you like, of which there are several dozen in the city.
+The most popular and interesting from the point of view of visit statistics:

-- Museum of the Great Patriotic War tells the story of the great feat of the Belarusian people.
+- The Museum of the History of the Great Patriotic War tells about the great feat of the Belarusian people.

-- History Museum of the city of Minsk.
-For one day you can learn all about the capital of Belarus.
+- Museum of the history of the city of Minsk.
+In 1 day you can learn everything about the capital of Belarus.

 - Literary Museum of Yanka Kupala.
-The exposition is dedicated to the works of the national poet and classic of Belarusian literature.
+The exposition is dedicated to the work of the national poet and classic of Belarusian literature.

-Walking through the city takes a lot of effort,restore that best in a cafe or restaurant.
-Prices on most local specialties pleasantly pleased, and the quality of any of them leads to delight even the most discerning guest.
+Walking around the city takes a lot of energy, which is best restored in a cafe or restaurant.
+Prices for the most specialties of local cuisine are pleasantly pleasing, and the quality of any of them delights even the most demanding guests.